cs4118/recitations/A-Workflow/workflow.md

 Alternatively, you can setup an IDE to SSH into your VM.
 One option is using Visual Studio Code, which we've written up some [notes](https://cs4118.github.io/dev-guides/vm-ssh.html#using-visual-studio-code-optional) on how to use.
-This is nice alternative to command-line editors like vim/emacs if you're not familiar with them.
+This is a nice alternative to command-line editors like vim/emacs if you're not familiar with them.

 ### Additional Tools